 The Centers for Medicare & Medicaid Services (CMS) unveiled changes to the network adequacy application process for Medicare Advantage (MA) organizations.
 Whether you’re involved in compliance, market expansion, provider recruitment, or network management, these updates are crucial.
 Let’s break down these changes to help you understand the new process.

-MA organizations must demonstrate that their proposed provider network meets the network adequacy requirements for the number of primary care providers (PCPs) and specialists within the designated time and distance standards.
+To apply for an initial contract or service area expansion, you must demonstrate that your proposed provider network meets network adequacy requirements for providers and facilities within the designated time and distance standards.
+Here’s what you need to know:

-To fulfill this requirement, MA organizations submit their provider and facility Health Service Delivery (HSD) tables to the Network Management Module (NMM) of the Health Plan Management System (HPMS).
-CMS will review the HSD tables to determine if the provider network meets the requirements.
+- Submit Health Service Delivery (HSD) Tables: Your provider and facility HSD tables must be uploaded to the Network Management Module (NMM) of the Health Plan Management System (HPMS).
+CMS will review these tables to determine if the provider network meets the requirements.

 P.S.
 If you prefer video, watch this YouTube Video instead.